thompn/workshop-manager/README.md

 # Workshop Management System

-This is a React-based web application for managing a workshop, including projects, vehicles, parts, tools inventory, and locations.
+This is a comprehensive React-based web application for managing a workshop, including projects, vehicles, parts, tools inventory, and service records.

 ## Features

-- Dashboard overview of workshop activities
-- Project management
+1. Project Management
+   - Create, view, edit, and delete projects
+   - Manage epics and stories within projects
+   - Track project progress and status

+2. Vehicle Management
+   - Add, view, edit, and delete vehicles
+   - Track vehicle details including make, model, year, and mileage
-- Vehicle tracking and service records
+   - Manage service records for each vehicle
+   - Generate service reports

+3. Parts Inventory
+   - Add, view, edit, and delete parts
+   - Track part details, including stock levels and reorder thresholds
-- Parts inventory with location tracking
+   - Associate parts with vehicles and suppliers
+   - Manage suppliers and their information
+   - Upload and view part invoices

-- Tools inventory
+4. Tools Inventory
+   - Add, view, edit, and delete tools
+   - Track tool details, including location and maintenance dates
+   - Categorize tools for easy management

+5. Service Management
+   - Create and manage service records for vehicles
-- QR code generation for locations
+   - Use service checklists for standardized maintenance
+   - Track service costs and technician information

+6. Location Management
+   - Manage storage locations for parts and tools

+7. Search and Filter
+   - Search and filter functionality for parts, tools, and vehicles

+8. User Interface
-- Dark mode support
+   - Responsive design with dark mode support
-- User authentication and profile management
-- Dockerized deployment
+   - Pagination for large data sets

 ## Getting Started